 At Thornton, girls take on all the leadership roles and are surrounded by strong female role models.
-Girls leave us, not only ready to take their place in the world as a person of equal intellectual stature, but also with the understanding that they are capable of running the show.
+Girls leave us, not only ready to take their place in the world as a person of equal intellectual stature, but also with the understanding that they are capable of leading in a globalised world.

 As an all-girls school, Thornton has many advantages.
 Girls leave us as well-rounded, confident and aspirational individuals who are ready to meet the demands of a modern and complex multi-cultural, twenty-first century society.

 A single-sex education offers girls the chance to be themselves, and to know themselves and what they think before they meet the demands and pressures of a world which still seeks to make them conform to stereotypes into which they do not necessarily want to fit.
 When they do leave a single-sex education system, they have a greater sense of maturity which allows them to make the transition to adult life.
 They are comfortable ‘within their own skin’, having been encouraged to believe in their own self-worth and individuality without having to meet the expectations and ‘norms’ imposed upon them by their peer group, their teachers and society in general.

 The top schools in the country for academic success are single-sex, particularly up to GCSE level.
 It is a proven fact that girls are more successful in the so-called ‘boys’ subjects’ such as Maths and Science, in single-sex schools.
 This is largely because within the classroom environment there are no barriers to learning and girls do not see themselves as automatically disadvantaged.

 Less confrontational or ‘silly’ behaviour within the classroom promotes a calm and focused atmosphere which is more conducive to learning and allows a mature level of debate and discussion which would otherwise not be possible.
 As girls mature earlier than boys, they are able to reflect in a more sensible way on subjects and issues which in a co-educational classroom would not be possible.